Enzyme development for Norwegian biomass – mining Norwegian biodiversity for seizing opportunities in the bio-based economy (NorZymeD)

 NorZymeD focused on developing enzymes and processes for biomasses and value chains where Norway has clear competitive competitive advantages.

 These advantages are lignocellulosics and marine co-products from fisheries and aquaculture.
-SVT led the ELSA part of the project.
+SVT led the ELSA part of the project (Ethical, Legal and Social Aspects of new technology).

 Enzyme development for Norwegian biomass – mining Norwegian biodiversity for seizing opportunities in the bio-based economy